Quanghihicoder/completed_all_challenges/README.md

 The solutions are my own solutions, not by AI, not copy from anyone.
 I am okay if you use it as learning material.

+**These technical assessments are from**:

++ Published by their companies as open source.

++ My own application in my previous positions.

-**These technical assessments are either publish by their companies as open source or guessing from one of their previous candidates solutions.
-I am not violate any NDA agreement.**
++ Guessed from one of their previous candidates’ solutions (as they published as open source).

+I am not violate any NDA agreement.

 # Me